20 Most Popular Foods in Cameroon

 15. Mashed Potatoes and Beans

 As its name suggests, the dish consists of mashed potatoes, beans (usually black beans, but you can switch), red oil, salt, and/or stock cubes.
-Some people like it with fried onions, as they gives it a beautiful flavor.
+Some people like it with fried onions, as they give it a beautiful flavor.

 Cameroonian Street Foods